Trucker protest against cross-border vaccine mandates hits southwestern Ontario | CBC News

 Organizations that oversee Ontario and Canadian truckers have come out against the protest

-A large convoy of truckers opposed to cross-border COVID-19 vaccine mandates will make its way from Windsor and Sarnia to Ottawa today, bringing predictions of traffic headaches and drawing scorn from some and praise from others.
+A convoy of truckers opposed to cross-border COVID-19 vaccine mandates will make its way through southwestern Ontario on Thursday, bringing predictions of traffic headaches while drawing scorn from some and praise from others.

 "My husband and I spend 269 days a year away from each other, away from home, working for Canada to bring their goods and services to market and to bring goods and services to Canadians."

-Belton said she and other truckers will meet in Sarnia and Windsor before making their way via Highway 401 to Ottawa, with stops in Chatham, London, and other municipalities along the way.
-Belton said the truckers will be in London at around 11 a.m., with a stop at the Flying J truck stop on Highbury Ave.
+Belton, of Wallaceburg, Ont., said she and other truckers will meet in Sarnia and Windsor before making their way via Highway 401 to Ottawa, with stops in Chatham, London and other municipalities along the way.
+She said the truckers will be in London at around 11 a.m.
+ET, with a stop at the Flying J truck stop on Highbury Avenue.

-Along the route, the convoy has been met with supporters in other parts of the country, and organizers believe the same will happen in southwestern Ontario.
+Truckers heading for Ottawa from other parts of the country have been met with supporters, and organizers believe the same will happen in southwestern Ontario.

-The Ontario Provincial Police say they're aware of the protest and plan to make sure the truckers, supporters, and other drivers are safe.
+The Ontario Provincial Police say they're aware of the protest and plan to make sure truckers, supporters and other drivers are safe.

-"The OPP's role in a situation like this is simply to keep the public peace," said Derek Rogers, a spokesperson for the police organization.
+"The OPP's role in a situation like this is simply to keep the public peace," said OPP spokesperson Derek Rogers.

-One planned meeting point for supporters is the Wellington Road South overpass overlooking Hwy.
-401 at 10:00 a.m.
+One planned meeting point for supporters is the Wellington Road South overpass overlooking Highway 401 in London at 10 a.m.
+ET.
 The convoy is expected to leave the Flying J at noon, Belton said.

 The Canadian Trucking Alliance and the Ontario Trucking Association (OTA) have both come out against the convoy, saying that 90 per cent of cross-border truckers are vaccinated.